 The rain in Spain falls mainly on the plain.

-This famous line, from the musical My Fair Lady about a lower class cockney girl who’s given speech lessons as part of a bet between two gentlemen of the upper class, is actually not true.
+This famous line, from the musical My Fair Lady about a lower-class cockney girl given speech lessons as part of a, is actually not true.
 However, you would wish that you had even a drop of rain for today’s upcoming adventure.

 Gorafe is both the name of a town and a municipality in the province of Granada in southern Spain.
-While this area is sparsely populated (less than 500 recorded inhabitants as of 2010), the area actually has much to offer.
-The town of Gorafe and the surrounding area have been home to humans for thousands of years, although the exact number is unknown.
+While this area is sparsely populated, the area actually has much to offer.
+The town of Gorafe and the surrounding area have been home to humans for thousands of years.
+The exact amount of time is unknown but approximately 500 people call it home today.
 The river Gor is the reason why.
 It flows through the surrounding desert area, naturally providing areas for agriculture as well as a source of drinking water.

-Gorafe is home to the megalithic park of the same name, which is one of the best examples of megalithic art in southern Spain due to its age and preservation.
-You won’t find structures like Stonehenge; dolmens (tombs with large flat stones laid on upright ones), like those in Great Britain and France, can are also here in Gorafe.
+Gorafe is home to the megalithic park of the same name.
+This park is one of the best examples of megalithic art in southern Spain due to its age and preservation.
+You won’t find structures like Stonehenge; dolmens (tombs with large flat stones laid on upright ones), like those in Great Britain and France, are also here in Gorafe.
 At least 240 dolmens exist here, containing remains and items from the Bronze Age.
 You can see some of these dolmens as they have been excavated or have naturally fallen over the millennia.

 The park self is also open to visitors and has a lot of information readily available on signs near the dolmens.
 As they stretch over an area of approximately 20 km, not all of the dolmens are easily accessible.
 Do not go searching for dolmens that aren’t easily accessible as the megalithic park is situated on the edge of the desert.